jb-ds2020/data-engineering-zoomcamp-2023-homework/week_1_2/README.md

 terraform destroy
 ```

-After the `terraform apply` I copied the output to the homerwork form.
+After the `terraform apply` I copied the output to the homework form.

 # 2_docker_sql